univ-of-utah-marriott-library-apple/privacy_services_manager/README.md

 ## Purpose

-Simply put, this script will help you to manually adjust the values in the various security and privacy databases.
-This means you can give or restrict access to any of the supported services by hand, instead of having to run whatever application and wait for it to poll the system for permission.
-In particular this is useful in a distributed lab environment, such as the university where it was first deployed, as it allows the administrators to prematurely grant access to certain applications without the users needing to request permission.
-This is especially helpful because some services (Location Services, Accessibility) require privileged access to complete the request, which regular users do not have.
+This script will help you to manually adjust the values in the various security and privacy databases in Apple's Mac OS X. This means you can give or restrict access to any of the supported services manually via the terminal, instead of having to run whatever application and wait for it to poll the system for permission.
+In particular this is useful in an administrated lab environment, such as the university where it was first deployed, as it allows the administrators to prematurely grant access to certain applications without the users needing to request permission.
+This is especially helpful because some services (Location Services, Accessibility) require privileged (root) access to complete the request, which regular users do not have.

 ## History